 Classlist makes organising your event and collecting payment much easier!

-- Payment can be collected to a PayPal account of the Event Organiser's choice.
+- Payment can be collected to a PayPal or Stripe account of the Event Organiser's choice.

 - Admins can organise events and collect the money themselves direct to their own PayPal account.

 - This is useful for Class Admins organising contributions for teachers' gifts, or for PTA team nights out out which need pre-payment!